RuffNotes/RuffChain/WhitePaper.md

 IT technology is standardized overall.
 For example, personal computers interact with servers through the http protocol presented on the browser, which is a form of standardization.
 The network for exchanges between different bitcoin nodes is also standardized.
 Only by constantly standardizing fragmented products will it be possible to unify communication among nodes or create a consensus network among nodes.
 The entire Internet of Things industry has been striving for standardization for over 20 years.
 On the physical level, standards exist for WiFi, BLE, Zigbee and so on, and at the level of industrial networks there are Modbus, Profibus, industrial ethernet, and so on, through in industrial networks different standards can be incompatible.
 Nevertheless standardization has not been achieved at the application level.
-Machine B and Machine B may be able to connect, but Machine A does not know any instructions for manipulating or requesting data from Machine B. Worse still, even within devices different drivers and different software vendors follow different proprietary protocols, making it difficult for applications to interact.
+Machine A and Machine B may be able to connect, but Machine A does not know any instructions for manipulating or requesting data from Machine B. Worse still, even within devices different drivers and different software vendors follow different proprietary protocols, making it difficult for applications to interact.

 ![application protocols](http://okf30m4wz.bkt.clouddn.com/application_protocols.jpg)